uktrade-recruitment/data-engineer-wexp/README.md

 The analysts have asked for a few improvements, which we will go over during the interview.

 We will use [GitHub Codespaces](https://github.com/features/codespaces) to do this.
 Typically, the interviewer will start the codespace, then the interviewee will join via liveshare.
 However, this is not a hard and fast rule.
 We recommend that you get familiar with GitHub Codespaces and `wexp` prior to the interview.
 You will **not** be allowed to use AI code assistants such as GitHub Copilot.
+However you are free to search online to help you find the most appropriate solution.

 ## Setup